hindux/hindux.github.io/_posts/2020-06-01-How-to-install.md

 prev: termux-tutorial-begginers
 comments: false
 ---
-This guide is going to explains about termux installions as well as it's addon(termux-api,termux boot etc)
+This guide is going to explains about termux installation as well as it's addon(termux-api,termux boot etc)

 So i don't think installing process of any android application to be tough, just you have to keep somethings in mind that don't mix apk from anothers sources like you install termux apps from playstore and termux api from fdroid or any another sources,

 Termux application officially published on Google playstore,Fdroid and kalinethunter store
-#### Install from Google playstore
+> #### Install from Google playstore
-1. Login to your Google account, if you are not already logged in,
+> 1. Login to your Google account, if you are not already logged in,
-2. Open Google Play Store on your Android device by tapping [this link](https://play.google.com/store/apps/details?id=com.termux)
+> 2. Open Google Play Store on your Android device by tapping [this link](https://play.google.com/store/apps/details?id=com.termux)
-3. Tap Install,
+> 3. Tap Install,
-4. Allow the installation to complete,
+> 4. Allow the installation to complete,
-5. Once installed, you will see the Termux launcher on your home screen and in your App Drawer.
+> 5. Once installed, you will see the Termux launcher on your home screen and in your App Drawer.
 Tap the icon to fire up the application.

 #### Install from Fdroid